wallenweel/GiBlog/README.md

-# 🌒 GiBlog - A Blog Base on GitHub Issues.
+# 📖 GiBlog - A Blog Base on GitHub Issues.
 [In Development]

+> Maybe it's more like a Notebook...

 ## Features